-The Protective Security Policy Framework (PSPF) has been developed to assist Australian Government entities to protect their people, information and assets, at home and overseas.
+The Protective Security Policy Framework (PSPF) assists Australian Government entities to protect their people, information and assets, both at home and overseas.

-The PSPF is applied through a security risk management approach, with a focus on fostering a positive culture of security within the entity and across the government.
+The PSPF is applied through a security risk management approach with a focus on fostering a positive culture of security within an entity and across the government.

 The PSPF consists of:

-- Four outcomes that outline the desired end-state results the government aims to achieve.
-Desired protective security outcomes relate to security governance, as well as information, personnel and physical security
+Four outcomes that outline the desired end-state results the Government aims to achieve.
+The protective security outcomes relate to security governance, information security, personnel security and physical security.

-- Guidance that provides advice on how PSPF requirements can be delivered.
+Guidance that provides advice on how PSPF core and supporting requirements can be effectively implemented.